-ELECTRONCE DELVERY OF PUTURE PROXY MATERIALS
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS

-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to re-evining all fluture proxy statements, proxy cards and annual reports electronically via e-mail or the Internet To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-EDT on June 12, 2024.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+EDT on June 11, 2025.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, of Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-VOTE, MARK BLOCKS BELOW IN BLUE ( OR BLACK INK AS FOLLOWS: V45255-P04467 KEEP THIS PO ORTION FOR YOU IR RECOR THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND I RETURN THIS PO RTION ON SPRINKLR, INC. The Board of Directors recommen each of the following director nor ds that you vote FOR ninees: To elect three Class III directors, our Annual Meeting of Stockho - 1 Nominees: For Withhold 1a.
-Trac Pham 0 0 1b.
-Eileen Schloss 0 0 1c.
-Tarim Wasim 0 0 The Board of Directors recommend ds that you vote FOR the following proposals: For A Against Abstain 2.
-To approve, on a non-binding, a advisory basis, the compensation of o ır named executive officers.
-0 0 0 To ratify the selection of KPMG LLP as our independent registered pu blic accounting firm for the fiscal year ending January 31, , 2025.
-0 0 0 NOTE: At their discretion, the proxies continuations or postponent siness as may properly come before the 2024 Annual Meetin ng and any adjournments, NOTE: Please sign exactly as your r as such.
-Joint owners should name by authorized officer. name(s) appear(s) hereon.
-When signi d each sign personally.
-All holders mus ng as an attomey, executor, administrator or other fiducit sign.
-If a corporation or partnership, please sign in full o iary, please give full title corporate or partnership Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+V72122 -P25321 KEEP THIS P THIS PROXY CARD I S VALID ONLY WHEN SIGNED A ND DATED.
+DETACH AND RETURN THIS PO rtion onl SPRINKLR, INC. The Board of Directors recommends that each of the following director nominees: you vote FOR \neg To elect three Class I directors, each to bour Annual Meeting of Stockholders in 2 nold office until 1028. ı Nominees: For Withhold 1a.
+Jan R. Hauser 0 0 1b.
+Kevin Haverty 0 0 1c.
+Ragy Thomas 0 0 The Board of Directors recommends that y ou vote FOR the following proposals: For A Against Abstain 2.
+To approve, on a non-binding, advisory b easis, the compensation of ou named executive officers.
+0 0 0 3.
+To ratify the selection of KPMG LLP as ou ır independent registered pub lic accounting firm for the fiscal year en iding January 31, 2026.
+0 0 0 NOTE: At their discretion, the proxies are author continuations or postponements their orized to transact such other buseof. iness as may properly come before the 202 25 Annual Meeting and ar ny adjournments, NOTE: Please sign exactly as your name(s) are executor, administrator or other fiduce should each sign personally.
+All hold please sign in full corporate or partners. opear(s) hereon.
+When signing iary, please give full title as su ers must sign.
+If a corporation as an attorney, ch.
+Joint owners or partnership, please sign in rull corporate or partie ership hame by authorized on icer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owne ers) Date